Deborah Brevoort: The Blue-Sky Boys

 Brevoort received a commission in 2003 from the Alfred P. Sloan Foundation Science and Technology project to write The Blue-Sky Boys', a comic romp through the minds and imaginations of the NASA Apollo engineers.
 The play received the Galileo Prize at Ensemble Studio Theatre, where it was extensively developed through readings and workshops.
-In 2010, NASA Apollo engineers Gary Woods, Dick Church, and Jim Long, with astronaut Harrison Schmitt, the last man to walk on the moon, helped to launch the play at the Barter Theatre in Virginia.
+In 2010, NASA Apollo engineers Gary Woods, Dick Church, and Jim Long, with astronaut Harrison Schmitt, the last man to walk on the Moon, helped to launch the play at the Barter Theatre in Virginia.
 It went on to productions at Capital Repertory Theatre in Albany NY in 2016, directed by Gordon Greenberg, where it was named the best production of the year by Berkshire area critics, and Florida Studio Theatre in 2025/26.

 The Comfort Team

-During the surge of Iraq, Brevoort was commissioned by Virginia Stage to write a play about military wives in the Norfolk Virginia area.
-After conducting interviews with over 40 wives from every background, region, and branch of the armed services, she wrote The Comfort Team inspired by their stories.
+During the surge in Iraq, Brevoort was commissioned by Virginia Stage to write a play about military wives in the Norfolk, Virginia area.
+After conducting interviews with over 40 wives from various backgrounds, regions, and branches of the armed services, she wrote The Comfort Team, inspired by their stories.
 The play follows a group of Navy wives who are left behind while their husbands are away at war.
 It received an artistic excellence grant from the National Endowment for the Arts.

 My Lord, What a Night

-Brevoort received the Liberty Live commission from NJ's Premiere Stages in 2015 to write My Lord, What a Night, a historic drama inspired by the night that legendary singer Marian Anderson gave a concert in Princeton, NJ and was refused a room at the Nassau Inn because she was black.
+Brevoort received the Liberty Live commission from NJ's Premiere Stages in 2015 to write My Lord, What a Night, a historic drama inspired by the night that the singer Marian Anderson gave a concert in Princeton, NJ, and was refused a room at the Nassau Inn because she was Black.
 Albert Einstein took her in for the night, creating a controversy, but beginning a lifelong friendship.
-After the premiere at Premiere Stages, Brevoort expanded the play into a full length to include the events that led to Anderson's historic concert at the Lincoln Memorial.
+After the premiere at Premiere Stages, Brevoort expanded the play into a full-length version to include the events that led to Anderson's historic concert at the Lincoln Memorial.
 The expanded play was produced as a rolling world premiere at the Contemporary American Theatre Festival, Orlando Shakespeare Theatre and Florida Studio Theatre from 2019-2021 through the National New Play Network.
 It was then produced at the historic Ford's Theatre in Washington DC in a critically acclaimed production directed by Sheldon Epps.

 The Drolls

-During the COVID-19 pandemic, Florida Studio Theatre commissioned Brevoort to write The Drolls', a comedy built on the comedy routines performed by the drolls, street performers in Puritan England.
+During the COVID-19 pandemic, Florida Studio Theatre commissioned Brevoort to write The Drolls, a comedy built on the comedy routines performed by the drolls, street performers in Puritan England.
 It tells the story of the outlaw actors and musicians who performed in the streets of London during the Puritan crackdown and the rediscovery of Shakespeare, who was almost lost when theatres were closed.